How do I embed a social media feed on a website?

 Mistakes to avoid when you embed a social media feed on a website

-• Pulling from too many sources at once.
+Pulling from too many sources at once.
 Start with one or two platforms.
-More sources mean more noise to moderate and a feed that can feel incoherent if the content styles clash.
+Having more sources means there's more noise to deal with, and if the content styles don't match, it can feel all over the place.

-• Ignoring mobile responsiveness.
-Most web traffic is on mobile.
-If the feed doesn't resize cleanly on small screens, it will hurt your layout and your bounce rate.
+I'm ignoring mobile responsiveness.
+Most web traffic comes from mobile devices.
+If the feed doesn't resize well on small screens, it can hurt your layout and your bounce rate.

-• Not checking for accessibility and compliance.
-Most social aggregation widgets are not accessible or compliant, so make sure you check that before purchasing one for your website.
+Not checking for accessibility and compliance.
+Most social aggregation widgets are inaccessible or compliant, so be sure to check that before purchasing one for your website.

 How Walls.io approaches this